 The Rise and Fall of Crypto Airdrops in 2024

-Crypto airdrops had been one of the coolest ways that blockchain projects could distribute tokens, create some hype for your project, and onboard new users.
-Well into the 2010s and back to the early 2020s, airdrops were just synonyms for free money whereby one could earn tokens for participating in a new project as an early adopter.
-All of that changed drastically in 2024, however, as the general direction of airdrops in the said year was epitomized by a number of failures and growing distrust among crypto users.
-The following article is an in-depth look at the failed airdrops of 2024 and an examination of how one once-promising mechanism came to break down.
+Crypto airdrops have been one of the most remarkable ways blockchain projects could distribute tokens, create hype for your project, and onboard new users.
+Well into the 2010s and back to the early 2020s, airdrops were just synonyms for free money, whereby one could earn tokens for participating in a new project as an early adopter.
+However, all of that changed drastically in 2024 as several failures and growing distrust among crypto users epitomized the general direction of airdrops in the said year.
+The following article is an in-depth look at the failed airdrops of 2024 and examines how one once-promising mechanism came to break down.

 The Airdrop Boom: A Promising Start